Telehealth for

 Do I need to create an account to see a doctor on AcademicLiveCare?

 Yes, you do need to create an account before you can speak to a doctor.
 The account creation process is simple and takes just a few moments.
 We recommend you set up your account now, so it is ready when you need it.
-Once your account is created, you can use the mobile app or website using the same username and password.
+Once your account is created, please utilize the same username and password on the website.

 Is my online doctor visit private and secure?